Wella's Charity Challenge: Salon Red Supports Lost N Found

 “The organization helped about 100 homeless youth last year, and this year it hopes to help as many as 200,” says Hays.
 “The game show is a fun middle-of-the-week event, and I was hoping that by getting people there, they’d have a good time and it would encourage them to support the organization and the cause in the future.”

-The Salon Red team at a fund-raising event for Lost N Found, a non-profit organization that helps homeless LGBT youth.
 “When I brought the idea of getting the salon team involved to my salon manager, she had just received the Charity Challenge application from Wella.
 She handed it to me and encouraged me to apply," he remembers.
 "I had just three days before the deadline to get the essay in.”

 Before the salon members participated in the game show night, Hays promoted it on the salon’s Facebook page, promoted it through posters hung in the salon, and talked it up with clients.
 He also gathered donations of toiletries to take to Lost N Found.

 Hays was excited to win one of the Charity Challenge’s $1,000 grants, and he happily presented the check to the Lost N Found organization during a Big Gay Game Show Night.
 “The Charity Challenge is an awesome idea, and I’m so glad we were able to participate the first year and that the money will help such a great cause.”